focusretreatcenter/website/content/what-to-expect/index.md

 ## Laundry

-There is a laundry facility on site with free washing machines, driers, and unscented detergent.
+There is a laundry facility on site with free washing machines, driers, and detergent.
 Guests may wash their own clothes as needed.
 Bed linens and bath towels can be exchanged for fresh clean items as needed.
 We encourage guests to use towels and linens for a week before exchanging for laundry.

 ## Parking

 FRC has private off-street parking available on our property.
 There's additional parking available as needed in the church parking lot next door as well.
-Of course guests are encouraged to carpool as much as possible in transit to FRC.
+Guests are encouraged to carpool as much as possible in transit to FRC.

 ## Porch and Yard